 About Summer Music Works

-Summer Music Works was initiated by University of Hawai‘i West O‘ahu in 2012 in order to promote high school graduation, college readiness and music creation through songwriting among select high school musicians from Nānākuli, Wai‘anae, Ānuenue, Farrington and Waipahu High Schools.
-The program is directed by UH West O‘ahu music faculty Dr. Jon Magnussen and implemented with the collaboration of Boys and Girls Club of Hawai‘i’s Wai‘anae Clubhouse.
-It lasts five weeks (May 28-June 29, 2013) and aims to improve the quality of life of our citizens by:
+Now in its third year, Summer Music Works was initiated by the University of Hawai‘i West O‘ahu to promote high school graduation, college readiness through music creation among select musicians from Hawaiʻi DOE high schools.
+Schools served in 2014 include Nānākuli, Wai‘anae, Ānuenue, Farrington and Waipahu High Schools.
+The 2014 program is directed by UH West O‘ahu music faculty Dr. Jon Magnussen and implemented with the collaboration of Boys and Girls Club of Hawai‘i (The Wai‘anae Clubhouse).
+Made possible through a Title III grant from the U.S. Department of Education with additional support from a University of Hawaiʻi Diversity and Equity Initiative Award and the UH West Oʻahu Music Fund, the 2014 program lasts five weeks–June 3 through July 3–and aims to improve the quality of life of our community by:

 - Providing our an awareness of skills helpful for success in college and in life;

 - Supporting the growth of new musical talent at the pre-college level; and

 - Providing an awareness of potential career paths in music;

 U.S. Department of Education, Title III helps eligible Institutions of Higher Education to become self-sufficient and expand their capacity to serve low-income students by providing funds to improve and strengthen the academic quality, institutional management, and fiscal stability of eligible institutions.